SFSU-CSC-667/term-project-spring-2017-team-bs/README.md

 4. `npm start`
 5. Open a browser and go to `localhost:3000`

-###Things to fix:
+### Things to fix:
 * Closing the tab or browser while in a game will not remove that player from the game (persistence)
-* Players can sometimes draw the same card (all players send an event to draw cards)
 * Turn order is not representative of what the client sees (not clockwise)
-* On starting a new round, some cards do not get rendered (they render after someone makes a move)
-* The host can make calls before the game starts (need to disable the button before the game starts)
+* The host can make calls before everyone draws their cards